 Paying for Long-Term Care

 Long-term care looks different from person to person.
-For one patient, long-term care may mean a home health aide coming in for a few hours during the day, For another patient, long-term care may mean living in a nursing home and receiving around-the-clock care.
-There are a variety of options for paying for long-term care.
+For one patient, it may mean a home health aide coming in for a few hours during the day.
+For another, it may mean living in a nursing home and receiving around-the-clock care.
+There are a variety of long-term care options for an individual with Alzheimer’s disease, and careful planning is essential to determine the most appropriate care path.

 These options can include: